Leaders’ Summit Roundtables

 Current trends suggest that while many organisations now have a wellbeing strategy in place, often the broader wellbeing programme isn’t guided by organisational health data.
 Many organisations cite data as a key consideration when looking at their wellbeing maturity, but from our own research we know that integrating data, and using data to measure effectiveness remains a challenge.
 Join this exciting conversation to discuss:

-- What metrics show effectiveness and how do we think about ROI?
+- What metrics are you using to show effectiveness of health and wellbeing programmes and how we think about ROI?
+What are your challenges around this?

 We know that every organisation wants to achieve strong performance and results, but tension can emerge when employee attitudes to work-life balance vary.
 Join this roundtable to share ideas around how to build sustainable-high performance in a modern, multigenerational workplace.
 The questions below will start a lively debate and reveal some common challenges: